Sara Norburn from Edge Hill University has sent us the following request for volunteers to take part in her interesting Research Study:

 We are now in need of a new leader.
 If you could spread the word around we would be very grateful.
 We have been meeting on the first Tuesday of each month.

 Read all about the various events run by the North West Region of U3As.
-Their website also includes posters and application forms for interesting events that you can join in on such as their Science Day and Summer School.
+Their website also includes posters and application forms for these interesting events that you can join in on such as their Summer School.

 In 2018, the Summer Social event will take place on Friday 31 August, at 6:30 pm in Aughton Village Hall.